 Diana lives in Bath.
 She is a journalist, tutor, editor, radio presenter, and Agony Aunt to Writing Magazine.

-Her debut novel Don't Think a Single Thought was published in September 2019.
+Her debut novel Don't Think a Single Thought was published on 26th September 2019.

 Diana tweets @DianaCambridge

 Diana's favourite novel is The Magus by John Fowles, and her favourite novella is The Girls of Slender Means by Muriel Spark.
 Her top poet is Philip Larkin.